tbsalling/aisutils/README.md

 ## AIS Tracker

 ### The problem
-Some types of AIS messages each carry a fraction of information about a single physical track.
+Different types of AIS messages carry different types of information about the same physical vessel.
+For instance a vessel's name is carried in messages of type 5, whereas its position can be carried in messages of type 1.

+In order to collect the complete information about a vessel, information split across different AIS messages must therefore be collected and consolidated.
+This is what the tracker does.
+Feed it with a AIS messages in NMEA format - and you will get Tracks in return.

 ### Demo
-Consider that you have a finite or continuous stream of AIS data in NMEA format.
+So, consider that you have a finite or continuous stream of AIS data in NMEA format.
 Something like this:

 ```
+    ...
     !AIVDM,1,1,,A,15Mv5v?P00IS0J`A86KTROvN0<5k,0*12
     !AIVDM,1,1,,A,15Mwd<PP00ISfGpA7jBr??vP0<3:,0*04
     !AIVDM,2,1,4,B,55MwW7P00001L@?;GS0<51B08Thj0TdpE800000P0hD556IE07RlSm6P0000,0*0B